Skip to main content

 Designated Learning Institutions (DLI)?

-Canadore College was approved and placed on the Designated Learning Institution (DLI) list on November 17, 2020 as posted on the website of Immigration, Refugees and Citizenship Canada (IRCC) Canadore College’s DLI # is: 019395535239.
+Canadore College is on the Designated Learning Institution (DLI) list as posted on the website of Immigration, Refugees and Citizenship Canada (IRCC) Canadore College’s DLI # is: 019395535239.

 Please note all Canadore College campuses hold the same DLI number.